espehovl/ArduinoProjects/OvenStatus/readme.md

 ## Schematic
 Note that the temperature sensor (DS18B20) has been connected to an extension wire; the breadboard is not stuck to the oven!

+_Resistors in the schematic are of correct values (330 Ohm current-limiting resistor in series with LED, and 4.7 kOhm pull-up resistor on the data pin of the DS18B20)._
 ![Schematic](OvenStatus_bb.png?raw=true "Schematic")